-Do you know how your influencer marketing agency is counting influencer impressions?
+how IS your influencer marketing agency counting influencer impressions?

 Yes - there are multiple ways to count influencer impressions from influencer marketing campaigns, and today we're breaking down four of the most common approaches we've seen.
 In the video above you'll notice that I'm using a prop, specifically a magazine, because magazines have been doing similar things on how they count readership for years and years and it's an easy comparison for this metric.